Intelligent-Retinal-Imaging-Systems/IntegrationDocumentation/docs/integration/EMRIntegrations.md

 ---

 ## EMR Integrations
-IRIS Provides integration services to  *on premise* amd most cloud based EMR platforms.
+IRIS Provides integration services to  *on premise* amd most cloud based EMR/EHR platforms.

 ## On Premise EMR/EHR systems
 There are two basic components to a on premise integration:
-- Transport - Software / Networking components that provide the path between IRIS and the target EMR/EHR
+- **Transport** - Software / Networking components that provide the path between IRIS and the target EMR/EHR
-- Content - Data that is passed between the systems
+- **Content** - Data that is passed between the systems

 The primary piece of software that supports *Transport* is the [IRIS EMR Proxy application](#iris-emr-proxy-application).
 *Content* is encoded as [HL7](#hl7) messages.